LargeNFT/large-nft/README.md

 1. **Ganache** - A mock Ethereum blockchain for local development and testing that runs entirely on your machine.
     * [Download the desktop Ganache client here.](https://truffleframework.com/ganache)

-1. **IPFS** - The InterPlanetary File System, where all our blog data will be stored.
-You'll need to run an ipfs node on your machine to create and view blog posts.
-    * [View instructions for downloading and running IPFS here.](https://docs.ipfs.io/guides/guides/install/) We're using the go-ipfs implementation.

 1. **MetaMask** - Plugin for Chrome or Brave enables your browser to connect to the blockchain.
     * [Download MetaMask here.](https://metamask.io/)